LIS

 Chapter 21.
 Regulations Governing Prescribing of Opioids and Buprenorphine

-A. Initiation of opioid treatment for patients with acute pain shall be with short-acting opioids.
+A. Initiation of opioid treatment for patients with acute pain and subacute pain shall be with short-acting opioids.

-1. A prescriber providing treatment for acute pain shall not prescribe a controlled substance containing an opioid in a quantity that exceeds a seven-day supply as determined by the manufacturer's directions for use, unless extenuating circumstances are clearly documented in the medical record.
-This shall also apply to prescriptions of a controlled substance containing an opioid upon discharge from an emergency department.
+1. A prescriber providing treatment for acute or subacute pain shall not prescribe a controlled substance containing an opioid in a quantity that exceeds a 14-day supply, unless extenuating circumstances are clearly documented in the medical record.

-2. An opioid prescribed as part of treatment for a surgical procedure shall be for no more than 14 consecutive days in accordance with manufacturer's direction and within the immediate perioperative period, unless extenuating circumstances are clearly documented in the medical record.
+2. An opioid prescribed as part of treatment for a surgical procedure shall be for no more than 14 consecutive days and within the immediate perioperative period, unless extenuating circumstances are clearly documented in the medical record.

 B. Initiation of opioid treatment for all patients shall include the following: